 Let’s put fake news aside for a moment.

-It’s clear that the leap between the 1835 version of fake news and today’s harmful iteration of it is far and wide and deserves far more exploration than this post intends.
-However, I’ll be examining the modern-twist version of fake news in more detail over the coming months and will share my findings when ready.
+The leap between the 1835 version of fake news and today’s harmful iteration of it is far and wide and deserves far more exploration than this post intends.
+I look forward to possibly writing more about the modern-twist to fake news over the coming months, as time permits.

-As an emerging media psychologist currently studying all kinds of psychology, including narrative psychology, political psychology, and more, I wonder how I can help society at large ratchet down the intense heat emanating from the fake news manufacturing lines.
+As a media psychologist currently studying all kinds of psychology, including narrative psychology, political psychology, social psychology, and more, I feel compelled to jump in and help society combat the tsunami of misinformation threatening public discourse and democracies at large.

-These and other such thoughts are what has compelled me to research truth, and its fake news counterpart, in more depth.
+These thoughts are the driving force behind my interest and research in truth, and its fake news counterpart, in more depth.

-My truth-seeking explorations as of late have led me to a number of helpful resources, from as far back as ancient Greece and the 19th century all the way through the present day.
-I’m still very much in the middle of numerous readings and research and have been compiling copious notes along the way.
+My truth-explorations as of late have led me to a number of helpful resources, from as far back as ancient Greece and the 19th century all the way to the present day.
+I’m still reading various literature, performing research, and taking copious notes along the way.

-If we’re going to be discussing meaning and ‘truth‘ and, to some degree fake news in the context of today’s socio-political climate, then we must also talk about the emotion of anger, because fake news often aims to sow anger and division.
+Exploring fake news in the context of today’s socio-political climate means that, to some degree, the emotion of anger must also be addressed because fake news often aims to sow anger and division.

 This merits, then, a brief primer on the human emotion of anger.